jjboyy/fpga-ls-ellipse-correction/README.md

 ## License

-No license is currently declared.
-Add one before distributing the project.
+This project is licensed under the MIT License.

 ---